-The AUTOSAR (AUTomotive Open System ARchitecture) standard is a worldwide development partnership that aims to establish an open and standardized software architecture of Electronic Control Units (ECUs).
+The AUTOSAR (AUTomotive Open System ARchitecture) standard is a worldwide development partnership for automotive engineering that aims to establish an open and standardized software architecture of Electronic Control Units (ECUs).
 It opens opportunities for innovative automotive electronic and software systems that improve performance, safety, and environmental compatibility.

 The greatest benefits of using the AUTOSAR standard are standardization, re-usability of the software components and scalability.